Jeanne Moreau, Star of French Film Classics, Dies at 89

 She then moved on to the Theatre National Populaire, where she was cast in “Le Prince de Hambourg” and “Le Cid” opposite Gerard Philipe.

-During these years she appeared in several films of varying quality beginning with “Dernier amour” in 1949, “Meurtres,” the musical “Pigalle-Saint-Germain-des-Pres,” “L’Homme de ma vie” and “Il est minuit docteur Schweitzer.”
+During these years she appeared in films beginning with “Dernier amour” in 1949, “Meurtres,” the musical “Pigalle-Saint-Germain-des-Pres,” “L’Homme de ma vie” and “Il est minuit docteur Schweitzer.”

 Her stage role in 1953’s “L’Heure eblouissante”(“The Dazzling Hour”), in which she took on the dual roles of a man’s wife and mistress (after her co-star took ill), made her a French theater star, and she continued to dazzle Paris with roles in “Pygmalion,” Cocteau’s “La Machine infernale” and “La bonne soupe.”
 In her biggest legit break, she was Maggie the Cat in a production of “Cat on a Hot Tin Roof” directed by Peter Brook in 1956.

-The film roles did not improve much, mostly low-budget vehicles such as “Les Hommes en blanc,” “Le Salaire du peche” and “Echec au porteur.”
-But in 1957, after seeing her in “Cat,” director Louis Malle cast her in his first feature, “Ascenseur pour L’Echafaud” (Elevator to the Gallows), which was critically hailed as a film noir masterpiece upon its re-release in the U.S. in 2005.
-She quickly followed the film with “Trois jours a vivre” and “Le Dos au mur.”
+The film roles continued mostly in low-budget vehicles such as “Les Hommes en blanc,” “Le Salaire du peche” and “Echec au porteur.”
+But in 1957, after seeing her in “Cat,” director Louis Malle cast her in his first feature, “Ascenseur pour l’echafaud” (Elevator to the Gallows), which was critically hailed as a film noir masterpiece upon its re-release in the U.S. in 2005.
+She quickly followed the film with “Trois jours a vivre” and “Le dos au mur.”

 She did a comedic romp for Malle, “Viva Maria!,” with Brigitte Bardot.
 Next was Bunuel’s brilliant “Diary of a Chambermaid” (1964) and Welles’ “Chimes at Midnight” in 1965.
 She also appeared in Marcel Ophuls’ comedy “Banana Peel.”
 She appeared in two Tony Richardson vehicles, “Mademoiselle” (adapted by Duras from a Jean Genet story) and “The Sailor From Gibraltar” (adapted from a Duras novel) that were box office disasters, as was “Great Catherine” with Peter O’Toole, although many applauded Moreau’s performance in “Mademoiselle.”